CesiumGS/3d-tiles-tools/README.md

  ❗️ **3D Tiles Tools is not actively maintained.
 For converting source data to 3D Tiles check out [Cesium ion](https://cesium.com/ion).**  ❗️

+> **A note about the repository structure**
+>
+> This repository was originally part of the `3d-tiles-validator` repository, which contained multiple projects.
+Now, these project are maintained in separate repositories:
+>
+> - The `3d-tiles-validator` can be found in [the `3d-tiles-validator` repository](https://github.com/CesiumGS/3d-tiles-validator)
+> - The `3d-tiles-samples-generator` can be found in [the `3d-tiles-samples-generator` repository](https://github.com/CesiumGS/3d-tiles-samples-generator)
+>

 Node.js library and command-line tools for processing and converting 3D Tiles tilesets.

 ## Instructions